ADVANCED INTEGRATIVE MEDITATION

 - Prefrontal cortex gets a better oxygen load and deoxyhemoglobin does not decrease as much

-- Produces memory consolidation
+- Produces learning and memory consolidation

-Negative outcomes when breathing through the mouth:
+Negative outcomes when breathing through the mouth

 - Poor sleep

 - Alzheimer's and other brain disorders

 - Brain shrinks in deep sleep

 - Changes the hemodynamics of blood flow in your body and brain

 - Decreases Deoxyhemoglobin

 - Decreases nitric oxide production